case-contract-testing/contract-case/packages/documentation/docs/reference/cli.md

 }
 ```

+Additional options can be specified via the following options, or using any of
+the environment variables or other configuration files described in the [the
+configuration reference](./configuring).
+For additional information on any of
+the options, see the configuration reference for the option of the same name.

 Options:

+- `--broker-ci-access-token`: Access token for connecting to the broker.
+This is
+  recommended over the basic authentication (username + password), and cannot be
+  specified along with a username and password.
+You can also specify this with the environment variable `CASE_BROKER_CI_TOKEN`.
+  (note, if you are only downloading the contracts, you could supply a non-CI token here).
+- `--broker-base-url`: The base URL (including `https://`) for connecting to your broker instance.
+You can also specify this with the environment variable `CASE_BROKER_CI_TOKEN`
+- `--broker-username`: Broker username for basic authentication.
+Don't supply this if you are also using a broker CI token.
+If you supply a username, you also have to supply a password.
+See `--broker-password`
+- `--broker-password`: 'Broker password for basic authentication.
+Don't supply this if you are also using a broker CI token.
+You also have to specify a username too (see `--broker-username` above).

-- `-l, --log-level <level>`: Sets the log level (string).
+* `-l, --log-level <level>`: Sets the log level (string).
 See the [the
-  configuration reference](./configuring#loglevel-none--error--warn--debug--maintainerdebug) for possible log level options and the
+  log level option](./configuring#loglevel-none--error--warn--debug--maintainerdebug) for possible log level options and the
   default values.